ReverseAndBot/Snapchat-Bot/README.md

   - Setup the workflows once with your favorite browser.
   - No installation required.
   - No poor ADB bridge (no connected devices).
   - No poor signer being used.
+C++ example code here: https://github.com/ReverseAndBot/Snapchat-Bot/blob/main/SnapchatGenerateTokens.cpp
   - No poor browser module.
   - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.